Message from the Registrar and CEO

 Read More

-The College invites social workers and social service workers to participate in its new interactive series, Coffee with the College!
-Hosted by the Professional Practice Team, this engaging lunch-and-learn discussion series will explore some of the most common ethical and practice dilemmas that registrants encounter.
-The series focuses on recent trends in practice inquiries.
-Registrants can also ask questions and engage in live consultations with the Professional Practice staff, with guidance from College resources and…
+The College is pleased to invite registrants to the next dates in our interactive series, Coffee with the College.
+Hosted by the Professional Practice Team, this engaging lunch and learn discussion explores some of the most common ethical and practice dilemmas that registrants encounter.
+Registrants will also be able to ask questions and engage in live consultations with the Professional Practice staff.
+Register via the links below!
+Wednesday, March 25, 2026 Wednesday, April 22, 2026 For…

 Read More